spacemeshos/product/join_devnet.md

 - A computer with a modern Intel, an AMD CPU (2 cores / 4 native threads) or an Apple M1 CPU.
 - Windows 10 Home or Pro, macOS, Ubuntu 18.04, Fedora 21, or Debian 8.
 - 4 GB RAM.
-- 300 GiB free disk space (HDD or SSD).
+- 250 GiB free disk space (HDD or SSD).
 - An always-on, un-metered Internet connection capable of 10 mbps download and 1 mbps upload.
-- Recommended: A graphics card supporting CUDA compute API 9.0 or later, or Vulkan compute API 1.1 or later.
+- Recommended but not required: A graphics card supporting CUDA compute API 9.0 or later, or Vulkan compute API 1.1 or later.

 ## Installing & Running